-Rooted in the black sociological tradition, Ward has been committed to an engaged academic practice throughout his career.
-He combines scholarship with organizing and creative work including the development of archives, exhibitions, and digital projects to engage broader audiences, support innovation in teaching, and facilitate the visibility, use and impact of academic research.
-He serves on the national advisory board for Monument Lab’s National Monument Audit, and locally as a member of the Mayor's Commemorative Landscape Taskforce in Clayton, MO, and the Reparative Justice Coalition of St. Louis, a network of volunteers working with Equal Justice Initiative and other partners to address legacies of racist violence in the region.
+Rooted in the black sociological tradition, Ward has been committed to an engaged academic practice.
+He combines scholarship with organizing and creative work including archives, exhibitions, and digital projects to engage broader audiences, support innovation in teaching, and facilitate the visibility, use and impact of his often collaborative research.
+He has served on the national advisory board for Monument Lab’s National Monument Audit, and is a member of the Mayor's Commemorative Landscape Taskforce in Clayton, MO, and the Reparative Justice Coalition of St. Louis, a network of volunteers working with Equal Justice Initiative to address legacies of racist violence in the region.
 He is collaborating with Prof. Anika Walke (History) to co-lead Memory for the Future in 2022, a reparative public humanities lab supported by the Redefining Doctoral Education Initiative of the Center for the Humanities.

 Legacies of Racial Violence: Clarifying and Addressing the Presence of the Past

 Annals of the American Academy of Political & Social Science. v.
 694 March 2021